April 17-19, 1998

 Tim Pleasant reminded the audience that in English Common Law, if something is not regulated, you can still do it.
 Thank goodness.

 One of her other projects is to develop a Rocketry Museum and a Research Library.
 G. Harry has worked on rocketry for over forty years, and it will take some time to get his work organized.
-Mrs. Stine was thanked by a standing ovation.
+Mrs. Stine

 The Michelle Series is an evolutionary development program of reusable rockets.
 The fuels are peroxide and hydrocarbon.
 The maximum velocity is Mach 5, so there is no need for extraordinary materials for the vehicle.